 Purpose of Committee

-The Compensation and Human Resources Committee (the “Committee”) of the Board of Directors of Commerce Bancshares, Inc. is charged with oversight responsibility for executive and senior management performance and pay, adequacy and effectiveness of compensation plans, benefit plans, stock option plans and succession planning.
-The Committee is also responsible for producing the annual Compensation Discussion and Analysis report on executive compensation for inclusion in the Company's proxy statement, in accordance with the rules and regulations of the Securities and Exchange Commission (the “SEC”).
+The Compensation and Human Resources Committee (the "Committee") of the Board of Directors (the "Board") of Commerce Bancshares, Inc. (the "Company") is charged with oversight responsibility for executive and senior management performance and pay, adequacy and effectiveness of compensation plans, benefit plans, stock option plans and succession planning.
+The Committee is also responsible for reviewing the Company's Compensation Discussion and Analysis and for producing the annual report on executive compensation for inclusion in the Company's proxy statement, in accordance with the rules and regulations of the Securities and Exchange Commission (the "SEC").

-Members shall be appointed by the Board and shall serve at the pleasure of the Board and for such term or terms as the Board may determine.
+Members of the Committee shall be appointed by the Board and shall serve at the pleasure of the Board and for such term or terms as the Board may determine.

 Committee Structure and Operations

 The Board shall designate one member of the Committee as its chairperson.
-In the event of a tie vote on any issue, the chairperson's vote shall decide the issue.
+Whenever there are four or more members of the Committee, in the event of a tie vote on any issue, the chairperson's vote shall decide the issue.
 The Committee shall meet in person or telephonically at least once a year at a time and place determined by the Committee chairperson, with further meetings to occur, or actions to be taken by unanimous written consent, when deemed necessary or desirable by the Committee or its chairperson.

 The Committee may invite such members of management to its meetings, as it may deem desirable or appropriate.
-The Company's Chief Executive Officer (“CEO”) should not attend any portion of any meeting where the CEO's performance or compensation is discussed, unless specifically invited by the Committee.
+The Company's Chief Executive Officer ("CEO") shall not be present during voting or deliberations on his or her compensation.

 Committee Duties and Responsibilities

-2.)
-Review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluate the performance of the CEO in light of those goals and objectives, and set the CEO's compensation level based on this evaluation.
-The Committee will review and approve compensation changes for members of the Executive Management Committee.
-The Committee will provide a thorough annual review of such matters with the full Board.
+- Review and approve annually corporate goals and objectives relevant to the compensation of the CEO, evaluate at least annually the performance of the CEO in light of those goals and objectives, and determine and approve the CEO's compensation level based on this evaluation.
+The Committee will provide an annual review of such matters to the full Board.

-5.)
-In consultation with senior management, oversee regulatory compliance with respect to compensation matters, including overseeing the Company's policies on structuring compensation programs to preserve tax deductibility.
-When required, establishing performance goals and certifying those performance goals have been attained for purposes of Section 162(m) of the Internal Revenue Code.
+- In consultation with senior management, oversee regulatory compliance with respect to compensation matters, including overseeing the Company's policies on structuring compensation programs to preserve tax deductibility.
+When determined appropriate by the Committee, establish performance goals and certify that those performance goals have been attained for purposes of Section 162(m) of the Internal Revenue Code.

-8.)
-Any other duties or responsibilities expressly delegated to the Committee by the Board from time to time relating to the Company's compensation programs.
+- Any other duties or responsibilities expressly delegated to the Committee by the Board from time to time.

-The Committee Chairperson, or designee, shall make reports to the Board at each quarterly meeting.
-The Committee shall provide an annual report for inclusion in the Company's annual proxy statement in accordance with applicable SEC rules and regulations.
-The Committee shall confer with CBI management and employees to the extent it may deem necessary or appropriate to fulfill its duties.
+The Committee Chairperson, or designee, shall make reports to the Board at each regularly scheduled meeting.
+The Committee shall confer with Company management and employees to the extent it may deem necessary or appropriate to fulfill its duties.

 Commerce Bancshares and its affiliates are judged by the performance and conduct of their directors, officers, and employees.
 We recognize that our first duty to our customers, to our stockholders, and to the public in general, is to conduct all matters in a manner that merits public trust and confidence.